 I know now that lemon juice straight is too acidic for skin’s natural pH balance.
 I will instead mix fresh lemon juice with more soothing ingredients.
 Lemon juice is still a perfect ingredient for evening out the skin and brightening dark elbows and knees.

 (UPDATE: Lemon juice can cause photosensitivity for some so must be used with sun protection.
-It is also not pH balanced for skin, so I would definitely advise that it is diluted with something more alkaline like water.
+It is also not pH balanced for skin, so I would definitely advise that it is diluted with water.
 Please use with caution especially those with sensitive skin.)

 Rhassoul clay has a higher ratio of silica, magnesium, potassium, calcium, and other trace minerals compared to other clays, therefore it is very nourishing to the skin.
 It balances skin’s natural oil production by being hydrating to dry skin and calming to oily skin.
 It greatly improves skin clarity and brightness, removes dead skin cells, and smooths skin’s overall texture.